 The applicant may opt to apply a conservative margin of safety to the fuel pathway CI to ensure that the pathway remains compliant with the certified CI.
+This is done by adding a value in Cell I37 (yellow-celled input).

 The final section of this worksheet provides a space for CARB Staff to publish Operating Conditions associated with the pathway.
 These Operating Conditions are developed after the initial application for certification is made.
+A completed version of this worksheet is shared with the applicant for review and approval prior to pathway certification.

-F. CA-GREET4.0 Worksheet
+VI.
+CA-GREET4.0 Worksheet

-The CA-GREET4.0 Worksheet contains predefined input values from several sources, including Argonne National Labs GREET 2022,1 EPA eGRID,2 CARB EMFAC,3 Purdue University GTAP and Stanford OPGEE4 models.
-These input values cannot be modified without written permission from CARB, and if modified, will elevate the pathway application to a Tier 2 status.
+The CA-GREET4.0 Worksheet contains predefined input values from several sources, including Argonne National Labs GREET 2022, EPA eGRID, CARB EMFAC, Purdue University GTAP and Stanford OPGEE models.
+These input values cannot be modified